How to increase employee engagement survey participation?

 1. Poor timing.
 Peak business periods, like the holiday season or the end of the year, are not the best times to ask employees to participate in a survey, as they are too busy (and likely a little stressed).
 Their answers may be emotionally colored by what’s happening at the precise moment, and they may overlook the rest of the year.

 2. Lack of faith in the management and leadership.
-If the employees lack faith in their leadership and its interest in their opinions, they may see the survey as pointless.
-Investigating more on employee relations may be highly beneficial in understanding where the trust-breaking patterns come from.
+If the employees lack faith in their leadership and their interest in their opinions, they may see the survey as pointless.
+Investigating employee relations more may be highly beneficial in understanding where the trust-breaking patterns come from.

 3. No clear message.
 A lack of clear understanding of why surveys are there in the first place, how they will be conducted, and what will be done with employees’ answers could cause the spreading of false information and increase gossiping and other toxic behaviors.
 In the end, it could produce groundless fear of surveys and what they represent and cause a low participation rate,